HarvardMapCollection/tutorials/qgis/clip/index.md

 ## Troubleshooting clipping

-![Screenshot of messy outer borders of dataset in QGIS](media/8.png) When we closely inspect the data that results from our clipping function, we notice there are strange slivers of polygons around the edges of our dataset.
-This is because our two original data files were created by different institutions, and therefore the tract boundaries and the city extent don't line up exactly perfectly.
-Therefore, when we ran the clipping tool, we were left with messy edges.
-When we go to create a graduated color choropleth map with this census data, these extraneous edge polygons will make our map look less clean.
-The rest of this tutorial addresses how you might go about troubleshooting an issue like this.
+![Screenshot of messy outer borders of dataset in QGIS](media/8.png) The resulting data from the clipping function contains strange slivers of polygons around the edges.
+The source datasets each have a different authoring institution.
+The way the lines were drawn didn't match each other perfectly.
+When we run the clipping tool, we are left with errors along the edges.
+To later create a graduated color ramp map with this data, these extraneous edge polygons will distract from the visual impact of our map.
+The rest of this tutorial addresses troubleshooting issues like this.

 ### Create a buffer